igloo-project/igloo-doc/source/howtos/UI-Displaying-Collections.md

 Wicket, by default, only allows to add or remove items using Ajax to a collection view by refreshing the whole view.

-If, for some reason, you don't want to refresh pre-existing, unremoved items, you may use `fr.openwide.core.wicket.more.ajax.AjaxListeners.refreshNewAndRemovedItems(IRefreshableOnDemandRepeater)`:
+If, for some reason, you don't want to refresh pre-existing, unremoved items, you may use `org.iglooproject.wicket.more.ajax.AjaxListeners.refreshNewAndRemovedItems(IRefreshableOnDemandRepeater)`:

 ```java
 AjaxListeners.add(